valladaresr/Capstone-Bellabeat-Case-Study/README.md

 - The majority of the users are more active, which days of week
 - The majority of the users are more active, what time of day
 - percentages of sedentary, light, faily vs. very active

-- merge daily_activity and daily_sleep to check for correlation, maybe more activity= more sleep.
-NOTES:
+- more actvity = more sleep ?